 North Carolina has something more than Southern hospitality to offer visitors!
-With so much history in the state it is only to be expected that there is also a great deal of paranormal activity going on as well.
+With so much history in the state, it is only to be expected that there is also a great deal of paranormal activity going on as well.
 That in turn has led to plenty of haunted accommodation options across the state.

-Rooms 205 and 207 are said to be the most haunted rooms in the entire inn with guests reporting phantom footsteps, banging on the doors and rattling doorknobs amongst other strange activity.
+Rooms 205 and 207 are said to be the most haunted rooms in the building with guests reporting phantom footsteps, banging on the doors and rattling doorknobs amongst other strange activity.

-Brunswick Inn, Southport
+2. Brunswick Inn, Southport

-Green Park Inn Hotel, Blowing RockSpend the Night
+3. Green Park Inn Hotel, Blowing RockSpend the Night

 The Green Park Inn Hotel is located in the quaint little town of Blowing Rock, but behind the picturesque facade is something unsettling.